Best planners for Bloggers

 If I am being honest, I love using digital project management tools and Google Calendar for some things.
 I also use Evernote as an editorial calendar and have a Note for each project where I can see every document that I am going to need to complete them.

 But having a paper planner is something that I had been missing for a while, so I went on the hunt for the best planners for bloggers.
-I found three (and a bonus one) that I think are great and will help you run your blog (and your life) more efficiently.
+I found four blog planners + an extra one that I think are great and will help you run your blog (and your life) more efficiently.

 [Disclaimer: Some of the links in this post may include affiliate links.
 This means that I get a commission if you purchase the product through my link at no extra cost to you.]